 MCNS is licensed by the State of CT and meets all health and safety requirements.

-The Marlborough Cooperative Nursery School (MCNS) was started nearly 30 years ago by Joan Congleton.
+The Marlborough Cooperative Nursery School (MCNS) was started more than 50 years ago by Joan Congleton.
 She created a basic program that encouraged growth of the whole child and incorporated the concepts of Maria Montessori, Arnold Gessell, and other leaders in early childhood education.
 In 1986, after working with Joan for two years, Sharon Gatzke became preschool director and expanded the program to include music, dance, drama, literature, and science.